dojo/dapi/README.md

        "versions" : ["1.6", "1.7", "1.8", "1.9rc2"],
        "apiDataPath" : "api",
        "viewsDirectory" : "views",
+       "refDocs" : {
+          "enabled" : true,
+          "dir" : "reference-guide/",
+          "url" : "/reference-guide/",
+          "suffix" : ".rst"
+       },
        "isDebug" : false
     }

 * *contextPath* - set to whatever environment you are running in.
-If you're generating static documentation this will be burned into the path for all links i.e. if your websites context is http://yourhost/yourcontext, static links will be generated for /yourcontext/1.8/dojo/Animation etc. Typically running using your node app server the context path will be / (the default is /).
+If you're generating static documentation this will be used as the context path for all API links i.e. if your websites context is http://yourhost/yourcontext, static links will be generated for /yourcontext/1.8/dojo/Animation etc. Typically running using your node app server the context path will be / (the default is /).

 * *theme* - set to whatever DIJIT theme you need (default is claro).